Biden heads to Mississippi town ravaged by deadly tornado

 “We will be there as long as it takes,” he said.
 “We will work together to deliver the support you need to recover.”

-Presidents regularly visit parts of the U.S. that have been ravaged by natural disasters or suffered major loss of life from shootings or otherwise, although Biden has been criticized for not yet making a trip to the site of a toxic chemical spill in a small Ohio town.
+Presidents regularly visit parts of the U.S. that have been ravaged by natural disasters or suffered major loss of life from shootings or another disaster.
+Republicans have criticized Biden for not yet making a trip to the site of a toxic chemical spill in a small Ohio town.
 He also has to decide whether to visit Nashville after three children and three adults were shot and killed at Covenant School.

 Last week’s severe weather makes life even more difficult in an area already struggling economically.
 Mississippi is one of the poorest states, and the majority-Black Delta has long been one of the poorest parts of the state — a place where many people live paycheck to paycheck, often in jobs connected to agriculture.